 A youth and maiden are pledging one another, and above their cups rises the Caduceus of Hermes, between the great wings of which there appears a lion's head.
 It is a variant of a sign which is found in a few old examples of this card.
 Some curious emblematical meanings are attached to it, but they do not concern us in this place.

 The Final Result

 The culmination which is brought about by the influences shewn by the other cards that have been turned up in the divination.

-Queen of Swords from the Waite Smith Tarot Deck
+Ace of Pentacles from the Waite Smith Tarot Deck

 The evil side of wealth, bad intelligence; also great riches.
 In any case it shews prosperity, comfortable material conditions, but whether these are of advantage to the possessor will depend on whether the card is reversed or not.